 Health & Wellness Programs

-North Chicago Community Partners (NCCP) continues to develop and expand its Healthy Body-Healthy Mind initiative, created in 2012-2013.
-In addition to distributing more than 1,500 weekend backpacks filled with food and hosting more than 2,600 individuals from the community at our Family Health and Wellness Open Houses, NCCP facilitates vision and hearing screenings for hundreds of students and provides uniforms, winter wear, hygiene items and school supplies for all students in need.
+North Chicago Community Partners (NCCP) continues to develop and expand its Healthy Body-Healthy Mind initiative, created in 2012.
+In addition to distributing more than 1,500 weekend backpacks filled with food and hosting more than 2,600 North Chicago residents at our Family Health and Wellness Open Houses, NCCP facilitates vision and hearing screenings for hundreds of students and provides uniforms, winter wear, hygiene items and school supplies for all students in need.

 The Family Care Closet, another component of our wellness initiative, helps address the hunger issues of families in the district, and provides them with essential items that cannot be purchased through the Supplemental Nutrition Assistance Program.
-Families with students currently enrolled in North Chicago’s schools are invited to visit the Family Care Closet one time per month or more often, if emergency situations arise.
+Families with students currently enrolled in North Chicago’s schools are invited to visit the Family Care Closet one time per month or more often.
 More than 400 families, representing more than 1,000 school-age children take advantage of this school-based resource each year.